victorsungo/victorsungo.github.io/_pages/about.md

 # Bio
 *
 * My research interests include machine learning, natural language processing, and information retrieval.
-* I obtained a Bachelor’s Degree in Micro-electronics Science from [Hefei University of Technology](https://www.hfut.edu.cn/) in 2017 and earned my Master’s Degree in Software Engineering from [Peking University](https://www.pku.edu.cn/) in 2020.
+* I earned my Master’s Degree in Software Engineering from [Peking University](https://www.pku.edu.cn/) in 2020 and obtained a Bachelor’s Degree in Micro-electronics Science from [Hefei University of Technology](https://www.hfut.edu.cn/) in 2017.